⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 vs ANET

-The largest networking company globally, offering a comprehensive portfolio across enterprise, data center, and service provider markets, including switches, routers, and security.
+The largest networking hardware company globally, offering a vast array of integrated solutions across enterprise, data center, security, and collaboration.

 18